-Equally important is a surgeon’s track record of successful surgeries on a wide variety of facial types.
+Equally important is a surgeon’s track record of successful surgeries on various facial types.
 This level of experience, combined with a commitment to keeping abreast of the latest techniques and medical best practices, will ensure the most natural-looking result.

-The best surgeons also understand the limits of facelift, and will recommend alternatives when appropriate.
-In many cases this means suggesting less invasive techniques, such as fat transfer or a “mini facelift.”
-Laser resurfacing can smooth and tighten the skin as well, and injectables are often a practical way to fill lines, wrinkles and hollows while stimulating the production of collagen, the natural protein that adds strength and flexibility to the skin.
+The best surgeons also understand the limits of facelifts and will recommend alternatives when appropriate.
+In many cases, this means suggesting less invasive techniques, such as fat transfer or a “mini facelift.”
+Laser resurfacing can smooth and tighten the skin as well, and injectables are often a practical way to fill lines, wrinkles, and hollows while stimulating the production of collagen, the natural protein that adds strength and flexibility to the skin.